 - Paranoia Fuel: Mutants can pop out from anywhere, at any time.
 The loud roaring noise they make when they finally do is pretty startling as well.

 - Arguably worse is when you see their cocoons in plain sight.
 Now you're just waiting for them to attack, but you still don't know when.

-- Spiritual Licensee: This game is the closest we can get to an Alien vs. Predator platformer.
+- Spiritual Adaptation: This game is the closest we can get to an Alien vs. Predator platformer.

 - That One Level: Anytime you have to outrun the "Big Bomb" hazard as the developers made these scenarios to allow no room for mistakes.
 The worst is when you first encounter it, you have to fight hoards of mutants and you barely have enough time to even get out.